FEC v. Ted Cruz for Senate: Supreme Court

+On August 24, 2021, the Federal Election Commission filed to dismiss the motion on a lack of standing.
+The request was denied.

 The FEC appealed the case to the Supreme Court, on the question of whether the loan repayment limits of BCRA did violate the First Amendment.
 Oral arguments were heard on January 19, 2022.

 The court released its decision on May 16, 2022.
 The 6–3 decision, falling along the court's ideological lines, was written by Chief Justice John Roberts and joined by Justices Samuel Alito, Clarence Thomas, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett, and upheld the decision of the D.C.
 Appellate Court and that the loan repayment stipulation of BCRA was unconstitutional.
 Roberts wrote that BCRA "burdens core political speech without proper justification", and argued that such personal loans "will sometimes be the only way for an unknown challenger with limited connections to front-load campaign spending.
 And early spending — and thus early expression — is critical to a newcomer's success."

 Justice Elena Kagan wrote the dissenting opinion joined by Stephen Breyer and Sonia Sotomayor.
 Kagan wrote "Repaying a candidate's loan after he has won election cannot serve the usual purposes of a contribution: The money comes too late to aid in any of his campaign activities.
 All the money does is enrich the candidate personally at a time when he can return the favor — by a vote, a contract, an appointment.
 It takes no political genius to see the heightened risk of corruption."